April 06, 2015

 That’s exactly why God send the eternal Word of life, Jesus Christ, the Righteous One– to be punished for our crimes, to pay for our sins, to satisfy God’s justice on our behalf, to settle the damages done to God’s world by human wickedness, to bring righteousness to our lives and to the world.
 Yes, I know this sounds positively medieval to some Christians, but medieval theologians didn’t make it up.
 It’s right here at the very beginning of the Christian faith.
 (See Romans 4:25-26 for an even clearer proclamation about justice and Jesus’ atoning death.)
 The early Christians were sure this proclamation was true, so sure that they literally staked their lives on it.
 They proclaimed the Good News not to dominate people’s lives, but “so that the joy of the human race might be complete.”

 To help people grasp how offensive this certainty about the Gospel sounds to our post-modern age, here’s an example of a thoroughly postmodern man in Jane Hamilton’s novel, A Map of the World.
 His name is Howard Goodwin.
-His wife, Alive, has been accused of a terrible crime and though Howard stands by her and defends her, he isn’t entirely sure she is innocent.
+His wife, Alice, has been accused of a terrible crime and though Howard stands by her and defends her, he isn’t entirely sure she is innocent.
 Torn by indecision, he describes his state of mind: “I hated the fact that I would never really know what was true.
 There were reasons not to believe either side.
 It is better, I think, never to finally decide.”
 In fact, he was so accustomed to living with such uncertainty that he had long ago decided on the epitaph for his tombstone.
 “He never stayed the course.
 He was never sure.”
 Our text is a call to live and die with certainty because of a certain Gospel.